pangeo-data/climpred/docs/source/metrics.rst

     # Enter any of the below keywords in ``metric=...`` for the compute functions.
     print(f"\n\nKeywords: {metric_aliases['brier_score']}")

-The Mean Square Error (``mse``) of probabilistic two-category forecasts where the observations are either 0 (no occurrence) or 1 (occurrence) and forecast probability may be arbitrarily distributed between occurrence and non-occurrence.
-The Brier Score equals zero for perfect (single-valued) forecasts and one for forecasts that are always incorrect.
-[NOAA Glossary of Forecast Verification Metrics]_

 .. autofunction:: _brier_score

 Threshold Brier Score